Most of us have witnessed great anguish

 find?
 How well did remarriage fair for

-them?
+straight and narrow path that leads to life?
 Euphoria before marriage all too often bends

 the knee to reality years down the road.

 One of my close friends told me she would never marry